ansys/pyansys-dev-guide/doc/source/how-to/releasing.rst

 Releasing a new version is a critical procedure.
 It should be automated as much as possible to avoid human error.

-This sections explains the :ref:`Git` workflow and steps that must be followed to create a successful release.
+This sections explains the :ref:`Git` workflow and steps that you must follow to create a successful release.

 .. attention::

-   A project needs to be authorized to be released into public by following the process explained in the :ref:`Project approval and public release` section.
+   A project must be authorized to be publicly released.
+For an explanation of the process, see:ref:`Project approval and public release`.

 Semantic versioning
 -------------------